mayracoon-art/PMIC_Website/index.md

 2. Honorable Award of 23th Macronix Golden Silicon Awards <br>
 3. Excellent Analog chips of 2023 Taiwan Semiconductor Research Institute (TSRI) <br>
 4. 2022 Symposium on Engineering, Medicine and Biology Applications  <br>(SEMBA) Oral Session 2: Biosensor Second Prize <br>
-5. 2020 IC Contest Final Contest Acceptance <br>
-6. Honorary Member of the Phi Tau Phi Scholastic Honor Society  <br>
+5. Honorary Member of the Phi Tau Phi Scholastic Honor Society  <br>
-7. Perfect Attendance Award in NKUST <br>
+6. Perfect Attendance Award in NKUST <br>
-8. Senior project competition of the college of electrical Engineering and computer science in NKUST - Second Prize  <br>
+7. Senior project competition of the college of electrical Engineering and computer science in NKUST - Second Prize  <br>
-9. Senior project competition of the department of electronics in NKUST - First Prize of Analog Category <br>
+8. Senior project competition of the department of electronics in NKUST - First Prize of Analog Category <br>